vs StockyVendor comparison

 The honest call

 LineNow is not the cheap-and-cheerful Stocky replacement.
-It is a structurally larger system than Stocky ever was: closed-loop control, two layers of AI, team collaboration on supplier emails, native multi-channel communication, statistical replenishment with published methodology, multi-vertical architecture.
-Replacing Stocky with LineNow isn't a downgrade.
-It's a category jump.
+It is a structurally larger system than Stocky ever was: living PO control, two layers of AI, team collaboration on supplier emails, supported supplier-channel workflows, statistical replenishment with published methodology, and multi-vertical architecture.
+Replacing Stocky with LineNow is not just app replacement; it is a move from inventory app to closed-loop procurement.